-Deck: The Virtual Deck that the song was played on will be displayed under the deck column.
+Deck: The virtual deck the song was played on will be displayed under the deck column.
 In the song row, either left or right is displayed.
 The offline player will be listed as offline.

 Notes: Use this field to list particular information about your songs and each session (i.e., note how you transitioned from one track to another).